Updated January 11, 2020

 Consider buying Grow Your Audience if you can check off the following:

-- You are serious about growing a business.
-If you are a hobbyist or just getting started online, you might want to hold off.
+- You are serious about growing your business and committed.
+If you are a hobbyist or just getting started online, hold off.

 - It’s in your money budget.
-That is, can you pay for the course + at least $5 a day on Facebook Ads for 6-8 weeks?
+Can you pay for the course + at least $5 a day on Facebook Ads for 6-8 weeks?

 - You have tried everything you know to do on Facebook but have hit a wall.